20.6. GSSAPI Authentication

 krb_realmis also used.
 It is recommended to leave

 include_realmset to the default (1) and to provide an explicit mapping in

 pg_ident.confto convert principal names to PostgreSQL user names.

-Allows mapping from client principals to database user names.
+Allows for mapping between system and database user names.
 See Section 20.2 for details.
 For a GSSAPI/Kerberos principal, such as

 username@EXAMPLE.COM(or, less commonly,